Inscription in Nabatean (above) and Greek (below) near the Djinni tombs

 Royal Tombs: Urn Tomb - Interior

 The interior of the Urn Tomb was turned into a church by excavating three apses in 447.
-It is one of few examples where the tombs were re-utilized (apart from those which were and are used as houses and stables by Bedouins).
+It is one of few examples of tombs which were reused in Christian times.

 The tombs on the eastern cliff and in the Outer Syk are characterized by a distinctly reddish colour of the rock which here and there shows white, black and yellow veins.
 Similar veins were utilized as pigments for paintings by the first inhabitants of today's desert of El Auis in Libya near the border with Algeria.